mindset-dojo/mindset-dojo.github.io/docs/impact.md

 ---

-### **Project Everest: Cultural Shift Drives Revenue**
+### **Breaking Down Silos to Drive Cultural Shift and Revenue Growth**

 A Fortune 500 business unit, struggling to adopt DevOps for years, unlocked new revenue streams by aligning strategically and executing with passion.
-The cultural shift allowed the organization to embrace innovation and achieve long-term growth.
+The cultural shift, achieved through the integration of **systems thinking, emotional intelligence,** and **collaborative frameworks** like Agile, InnerSource, and Cybersecurity, allowed the organization to embrace innovation and achieve long-term growth.

 **Impact:**

 - Millions in recurring revenue.
 - Rapid adaptation to economic changes and AI disruption.
 - Lasting cultural transformation, ensuring continued success and agility.

 Explore more: